Lake Metigoshe State Park

 Lake Metigoshe State Park is a public recreation area occupying some 1500 acre on the shores of Lake Metigoshe in the Turtle Mountains, 14 miles northeast of Bottineau, North Dakota, on the Canada–US border.
 The state park lies adjacent to the southwest corner of the much larger Turtle Mountain Provincial Park in Manitoba.
-A small portion of the lake extends northward into the Rural Municipality of Winchester but is not part of either park.
+A small portion of the lake extends northward into the Municipality of Deloraine-Winchester but is not part of either park.

 History

 The name Lake Metigoshe is derived from the Ojibwe phrase mitigoshi-waashegami-zaaga'igan meaning "clearwater lake of scrub-oaks."
 The area was also once home to the Blackfoot, Hidatsa, and Assiniboine peoples.

 The park was developed by workers with the WPA who arrived at the site beginning in 1934.
 Their improvements included construction of a lodge, recreation rooms large enough for 200 people, roads, and various out buildings.
 A stone inscribed "WPA 1938" found near the park entrance commemorates their work.
 The park was formally established on February 17, 1937.